Thermalization and Prethermalization in Periodically Kicked Quantum Spin Chains: Conclusion

 \section{Conclusion}

-In summary, we investigated a class of step-driven Floquet systems, with the help of which it is possible to extend the high-frequency prethermal physics to low drive frequencies on the order of the Hamiltonian couplings.
-The systems in this class are distinguished by a frequency axis which, by construction, contains isolated stable points, where energy is conserved exactly.
-We demonstrated that these points come with prethermal windows, whose width as a function of the deviation $\varepsilon$ from the commensurate point, varies between a power-law and an exponential, depending on the drive.
+In summary, we investigated a class of step-driven Floquet systems, with the help of which it is possible to extend the high-frequency prethermal physics to low drive frequencies, on the order of the couplings in the Hamiltonian.
+The dynamics in this class features a frequency axis which, by construction, contains isolated stable points, where energy is conserved exactly.
+We demonstrated that these points come with prethermal regimes, whose width as a function of the deviation $\varepsilon$ from the commensurate point, varies between a power-law and an exponential, depending on the drive.
 Surprisingly, Fermi's Golden Rule is not universally applicable.
 Intriguing open questions are whether one can bridge these windows to enhance stability, and whether there exist models with a single continuous stable window all the way down to the low frequency regime.

-Throughout the paper, we studied the thermalization behavior of three integrable and nonintegrable drives $H_j$: the mixed-field Ising model and the transverse-field Ising model generate Floquet dynamics with quadratic in $\varepsilon$ heating rates that follow Fermi's Golden Rule; in contrast, the Ising model without quantum fluctuations, exhibits a more refined heating behaviour that violates the Fermi Golden Rule scaling.
-Thus, intuition based on the equilibrium integrable-nonintegrable classification does not carry over to non-equilibrium systems in a straightforward manner; instead, we find an interesting correlation between whether Floquet heating is non-quadratically or quadratically suppressed in $\varepsilon$ on one hand, and whether it is feasible to re-sum a subseries of the inverse-frequency expansion, on the other.
+Throughout the paper, we studied the thermalization behavior of three integrable and nonintegrable drives $H_j$: the mixed-field Ising drive and the transverse-field Ising drive generate Floquet dynamics with quadratic in $\varepsilon$ heating rates that follow Fermi's Golden Rule; in contrast, the Ising drive without quantum fluctuations, exhibits a more refined heating behaviour that violates the Fermi Golden Rule scaling.
+Thus, intuition based on the equilibrium integrable-nonintegrable classification does not carry over to non-equilibrium systems in a straightforward manner; instead, we find an interesting correlation between whether Floquet heating is non-quadratically or quadratically suppressed in $\varepsilon$ on the one hand, and whether it is feasible to re-sum a subseries of the inverse-frequency expansion, on the other.